-What to expect from the January 6 committee’s next hearing
+January 6 committee’s second hearing will focus on Trump’s ‘Big Lie’

 The select committee’s second hearing starts at 10am Monday, 13 June

-The House January 6 select committee’s next hearing will largely focus on showing that former president Donald Trump knew he had legitimately lost the 2020 election when he began spreading the lies which culminated in the worst attack on the Capitol since 1814, but nonetheless mounted an extensive propaganda campaign to convince his supporters that he was the true victor.
+The House January 6 select committee’s next hearing will largely focus on showing that former president Donald Trump knew he had legitimately lost the 2020 election when he began spreading the lies which culminated in the worst attack on the Capitol since 1814, but nonetheless mounted an extensive campaign of propaganda and frivolous litigation to convince his supporters that he was the true victor.

-Monday’s hearing, the second of an expected six sessions this month, will zoom in on the role played by the news media in the run-up to the 6 January 2021 attack.
+Monday’s hearing, the second of an expected six sessions this month, will zoom in on the former president’s attempts to promote outright falsehoods about the conduct of the election, including his attempts to pressure election officials and news media into backing his lies in the run-up to the 6 January 2021 attack.

+“Tomorrow hearing is focused on the Big Lie — the decision by the former president to ignore the will of voters, declare victory on election night, spread claims of fraud and then decide to ignore the rulings of the courts when the judgement of courts didn't go his way,” said a select committee aide who briefed reporters on the panel’s plan for Monday’s hearing.

+“We will reveal information about how the former President's political apparatus use these lies about fraud, about a stolen election, to drive fundraising, bring in hundreds of millions of dollars between Election Day 2020 and January 6, and we will show that some of those individuals responsible for the violence on [January 6] echoed back those very same lies that the former president peddled in the run up to the insurrection”.

+The aide said California Representative Zoe Lofgren, who served as a House manager during Mr Trump’s first impeachment trial in 2020, will play a “key role” in the panel’s presentation during the hearing, which will feature two separate sets of witnesses.

-One witness expected to appear is Chris Stirewalt, the former Fox News editor who lost his job in 2021 after he incurred the former president’s wrath for authorising the network to correctly project that Mr Trump would be the just the second-ever Republican to lose Arizona and the first since Bill Clinton carried the state in 1996.
+The first will consist of Bill Stepien, the New Jersey political operative who served as Mr Trump’s campaign manager for the latter months of 2020, and Chris Stirewalt, the former Fox News editor who lost his job in 2021 after he incurred the former president’s wrath for authorising the network to correctly project that Mr Trump would be the just the second-ever Republican to lose Arizona and the first since Bill Clinton carried the state in 1996.

-Mr Stirewalt, now an editor at the cable news channel NewsNation, told one of his own network’s anchors he would be testifying but said he was “not in a position now to tell you what my testimony will be about”.
+Mr Stirewalt, now an editor at the cable news channel NewsNation, revealed that he would be testifying to one of his network’s anchors last week but said he was “not in a position now to tell you what my testimony will be about”.

 But Mr Trump’s reaction to his preferred television network calling the Grand Canyon State for Joe Biden foreshadowed how he would conduct himself for the weeks leading up to the Capitol attack.